glumidor/sysinfoPiTFT/README.md

 # Installation

-if not done yet, install figlet
+if not done yet, install figlet and bc

-	apt-get install figlet
+	apt-get install figlet bc

 copy the script into the directory /etc/init.d